hiring-hackathon/team/README.md

 `mockups` and research of prior art as examples.

-`python` to setup RAG, export from Pinecone DB.
+`pinecone` to setup RAG, export from Pinecone DB.

 `tools` to generate documentation via OpenAI API